Notre Dame Stadium: Field

 The playing surface had always been natural grass through 2013, but it was announced on April 12, 2014, that after the commencement weekend, the playing field would be replaced with an infilled artificial turf.
 Notre Dame athletic director Jack Swarbrick, in making the announcement, cited recent difficulties with maintaining an acceptable grass surface, and added that the change would allow the stadium to be used for football practices and non-football events.
 During 2013, the university replaced the grass surface four times, including twice during the football season.
 The artificial turf installation, as scheduled, began after Commencement Weekend on May 16–18, 2014, and the university sold 2 by 5 ft sections of the old turf to the public for $150 each.

 The decoration of the field is minimalist and traditional, and has changed little since 1930 and the times of Knute Rockne.
 Unlike most football stadiums, the end zones do not feature the name of the school or team.
-Each end zone is painted only with nine diagonal white lines, for a total of 18, each at a 42 degree angle and pointing towards the Golden Dome.
-This is symbolic of 1842, the year in which the university was founded.
-This design was used in 2014 when FieldTurf was installed, but a similar design has been used since 1930, when each end zones features 30 diagonal white lines.
+Each end zone features nine diagonal white lines, for a total of eighteen, each at a 42º angle and pointing towards the Golden Dome.
+Both combine to symbolize the year 1842, when the school was first established.
+This design was used in 2014 when FieldTurf was installed (where the lines were impregnated into the turf directly), but a similar design has been used since 1930, when each end zone featured 30 diagonal white lines.
 The renovation in 2014 also saw the addition of the ND monogram, symbol of the athletics program, at the midfield, and small green shamrocks at the 35-yard.
-No other decoration is present on the field, expect for occasional logos as for the 150th anniversary of the university in 1992.
+No other decoration is present on the field, except for occasional logos denoting events such as the 150th anniversary of the university in 1992.